dharmika05/crop_prediction/README.md

 Install the required Python packages using pip:

- python crop_prediction.py
+ pip install pandas scikit-learn

-⚡ How to Run
+#How to Run

 1.Clone or download this repository.